mirumee/ariadne-graphql-modules/REFERENCE.md

     def resolve_year(_, info: GraphQLResolveInfo) -> int:
         return 2022
 ```

-> `ObjectType` could look up return type of `Int` scalar's `serialize` method and compare it with resolver's return type as extra safety net.

 If resolver function is not present for field, default resolver implemented by `graphql-core` will be used in its place.